 ABOVE: On a warm Saturday in May, tourists and

-locals enjoy pizza on the Lido di Venezia's public beach.
+locals enjoy pizza on the Lido di Venezia's Blue Moon Beach.

 Lido di Venezia--or simply the "Lido," in local

 parlance--is a barrier island that separates the Venetian Lagoon from the

 Adriatic Sea.
 By vaporetto or public water bus, it's only a few minutes